All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ready to Start Your Semaglutide Process?

 Get physician-supervised compounded semaglutide with ongoing medical support and quality assurance.
-Our board-certified physicians provide comprehensive evaluation and personalized treatment protocols.
+Our board-certified physicians provide thorough evaluation and personalized treatment protocols.
+For a complete cost breakdown, see our semaglutide pricing comparison.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Comparison chart - Ozempic Vs Compounded Vs International